Supercapacitor: Asymmetric capacitors

 Supercapacitors can also be made with different materials and principles at the electrodes.
 If both of those materials use a fast, supercapacitor-type reaction (capacitance or pseudocapacitance), the result is called an asymmetric capacitor.
 The two electrodes have different electric potentials; when combined with proper balancing, the result is improved energy density with no loss of lifespan or current capacity.

 Hybrid capacitors

 A number of newer supercapacitors are "hybrid": only one electrode uses a fast reaction (capacitance or pseudocapacitance), the other using a more "battery-like" (slower but higher-capacity) material.
 Hybrid capacitors combine the rapid charge/discharge kinetics of electric double-layer capacitors (EDLCs) with the high energy density of pseudocapacitive or battery-type electrodes.
 These systems bridge the gap between conventional capacitors and batteries, making them critical for applications requiring both power and energy density.
-For example, an EDLC anode can be combined with an activated carbon-Ni(OH)_{2} cathode, the latter being a slow faradaic material.
-The CV and GCD profiles of a hybrid capacitor have a shape between that of a battery and an SC, more similar to that of an SC.
+For example, an EDLC anode can be combined with an activated carbon-Ni(OH)2 cathode, the latter being a slow faradaic material.
+The CV and GCD profiles of a hybrid capacitor have a shape between that of a battery and a supercapacitor, more similar to that of an SC.
 Hybrid capacitors have much higher energy density, but have inferior cycle life and current capacity owing to the slower electrode.